9 Ways to Prevent Swamp Ass

 Exercise

 When we exercise, our heart rate and blood pressure increase.
 This causes our body to heat up, which triggers the sweat response to help our bodies cool down.
 Don’t worry if you’re quick to get slick.
 Fitter folks tend to sweat more and faster than people who are less fit.
-It’s a positive sign that your body is doing its work.
+It’s a positive sign that your body is doing its work however, this also means an increase in butt perspiration during workouts.

 Tight Clothing